Business Email Attachment Courtesies

 Think Before Attaching

-Especially in an unsolicited first contact situation.
+Especially in unsolicited first-contact situations.
 Sending large unasked-for files implies you expect them to spend valuable time reviewing and replying.

 The thing is, there is no true cold-calling online.
 Any level of cold-calling online is a delicate process that many do not know how to do successfully.